Learn to buy, maintain, and manage rental properties

 Choose from the menu

-That can make the full-service provision simply too expensive for many landlords.
+Full-service property managers are simply too expensive for many landlords.
 So they view the task list as a menu.
 And they choose the things they personally can do well and outsource the others.

 Those who are handy around the house take on any routine repair jobs.
 And those with genuine construction experience might be able to provide virtually all the labor a home will ever need.